-Having accepted and stored an inventory of “used crates” some years back, we licked our chops and waited for the perfect fits to show up.
+Having accepted and stored an inventory of “used crates” some years back, we licked our chops and buy viagra on internet advised to waited for the perfect fits to show up.
 The caller who would need a crate of a certain size, one we could pluck right out of our inventory, spruce up a bit and maybe re-fit the foam interior, and essentially sell again.
 Thus offering the customer a reduced rate and creating a happy transaction all around.
 Except that, it rarely happened.
 It so rarely happened, in fact, that we ceased for the most part storing empty crates.

 Why?
 Well, first, it just wasn’t economical.
 Crates are built to house a particular artwork or set of artworks.
 To fit a smaller work into an existing crate, the interior has to be re-done, old materials stripped away, new foam added etc.– this is both labor intensive and involves the cost of new materials.
 Even removing old labeling and covering outdated stenciling takes considerable time.
 Often the “feet” of the crate were loose and had to be replaced, or other wood elements in the crate required reinforcement.
 In addition, the customer has to pay higher shipping rates for a larger crate, so that has to be considered in the trade off re pricing.
 Customers do not like to see wasted space within crates — and it is very clear to professionals when crates have been padded to excess.

 The bottom line turned out to be that the expense in time and materials to refit an existing crate was substantial, and often building a new one was a better deal for the customer, especially when shipping costs were factored in.
-And on our side, the costs to pickup, handle, store, inventory and inspect crates to find possible matches was not worth the meagre return.
+And on our side, the costs to pickup, handle, store, inventory and online abilify i use it inspect crates to find possible matches was not worth the meagre return.

 For many sculptures, installation pieces and other dimensional artworks, a retrofit crate was out of the question.
 With such artworks the interior of the crate is actually the expensive part, as custom supports have to be designed, fabricated, and secured in the crate to hold all elements of the work in place.
 To start with an existing crate would be a complication to be overcome, not a short cut.